Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Golden Retrievers puppies are similar in that their coats are thinner and more fuzz-like.
 The fuzz-like fur, due to it being lighter, tends to stand up more and is more frizzy.
 So it puffs up the puppy making it look fluffy.

 The puppies get protection and warmth from their mother and littermates early on.
 However, as the Golden Retriever puppy ages and becomes more independent, its fuzzy fur thickens and lengthens.
 Then, it is slowly replaced by a longer coat.

 That thinner, fuzz-like coat that is consistent with a fluffy furball is most prominent within the first 12 weeks, after which it begins to lessen as the coat grows in.
-The coat will rapidly thicken beyond 3 months of age, and the fluffiness associated with a young puppy decreases.
+The coat will rapidly thicken beyond three months of age, and the fluffiness associated with a young puppy decreases.

 If the Golden Retriever’s fur is dirty, it will be more matted and less fluffy.
-Typically, there is nothing to worry about in the first 8 weeks as the mother keeps the puppies clean by licking them.
+Typically, there is nothing to worry about in the first eight weeks as the mother keeps the puppies clean by licking them.